ryanlodter/ryanlodter.github.io/_posts/2020-03-24-blacklist-it.md

 ---
 layout: post
-title: "Blacklist it!: Filtering extension for r/Popular on Reddit"
+title: "Blacklist It!: Filtering Extension for r/Popular on Reddit"
 ---

 ### What I Made